ckb-js/lumos/packages/indexer/README.md

 The `skip` field represents the number of cells being skipped, which in the above code snippet means it would skip the first 100 cells and return from the 101st one.

-Order by block number is supported:
+Order by block number is supported by setting `order` field explicitly:

 ```javascript
 cellCollector = new CellCollector(indexer, {